 • Matthew 15: 29-37.

-When a Mass for the commemoration is taken, lessons from the common "Os justi…" of Confessors for a Confessor not a Bishop:
+If a Mass for the commemoration of St. Barbara is taken, lessons from the common "Loquébar…" of a Virgin Martyr:

 And there is the symbolism of the Holy Eucharist all over this passage.
 For example, when He sits down with everyone gathered around Him, the first thing He does is heal the sick.
 Why?
 Because in order to receive Holy Communion one must be free from sin.

 When our Lord commands the disciples to feed the people with the meager supplies on hand, they complain that it won’t be enough; but our Lord presses them on, reminding them that what they are going to accomplish will be done by His power, not their own … just like a priest does at the altar: he doesn't change bread and wine into our Blessed Lord's Body and Blood; Christ does it working through him.

 Then after He breaks the bread, He gives the bread and fish to the disciples to distribute to the people; He doesn’t distribute it Himself.
 That’s because Christ entrusts the Holy Eucharist to His Church, particularly His priests, without whom there could be no Eucharist.

 Then Saint Matthew goes on to tell us that they all ate and were satisfied.
 Of course they were, because the Body and Blood of the Lord is not food in the conventional sense, but spiritual food, the actual life of the risen Savior.
 No ordinary food could satisfy that completely.
 And it wasn’t just some who were satisfied, nor even most: the Evangelist says that all were satisfied, because the Eucharist is the remedy for all sin, for all people.